igoramadas/expresser/README.md

 Expresser provides a super simple failover mechanism that will switch to a backup database in case the main database fails repeatedly.
 This will be activated only if you set the `Settings.Database.connString2` value.
 Please note that Expresser won't keep the main and backup database in sync!
-If you wish to keep them in sync you'll have to implement this feature yourself - we suggest using background workers at http://iron.io.
+If you wish to keep them in sync you'll have to implement this feature yourself - we suggest using background workers with IronWorker: http://iron.io.

 If the `Settings.App.paas` setting is enabled, the Database module will automatically figure out the connection details for the following MongoDB services: AppFog, MongoLab, MongoHQ.